 When establishing a care plan, you will need to consider your loved one’s opinion.
 If your loved one has an input, he or she may be less resistant to receiving assistance.
 Planning early on allows your loved one to voice opinions and wishes about the type of care he or she will receive.
 Include your loved one in the decision-making process at all times, especially when his or her health begins to decrease.
 Having an input allows your loved one to maintain a sense of control without putting his or her safety at risk.

 Ageing adults who need help around the house, transportation to medical appointments and social events, and assistance with exercise can benefit from having an in-home care worker.
-With the help of Home Care Assistance Tweed Heads, seniors can enjoy greater independence and receive regular mental and social stimulation when relying on a trusted professional who is expertly trained in various aspects of senior care.
+With the help of tailored home care, North Coast seniors can enjoy greater independence and receive regular mental and social stimulation when relying on a trusted professional who is expertly trained in various aspects of senior care.